MrAwesome8/DimScreen/README.md

 DimScreen
 =========

-Allows you to dim your desktop if it's a bit to bright.
+Allows you to dim your desktop if it's a bit too bright.

 ![Preview](PREVIEW.png)